Mizo people: Definition and subgroups

 The term "Mizo" is a collective name for the people inhabiting the State of Mizoram who have close affinity in dialect, origins and customs.
 Pachuau states that the Mizo identity was a result of increased self-consciousness of a distinct ethnic group which has had no formal basis of inclusion and exclusion but rather moulded by pre-colonial and post-colonial history granting it legitimacy.
 The most popular discourse on defining Mizo identity is that tribes are identified as being chhînlung chhuak.
 Mizos see themselves as a tribe and a nation but do not deny subclassifications of clans and tribes.

-The words Mizo liberally refers to the hill people living in Mizoram but certain groups such as Chakmas, Reangs and Nepalis are not considered Mizo due to their lack of affinity.
+The word Mizo refers to the hill people living in Mizoram, but certain groups such as Chakmas, Reangs and Nepalis are not considered Mizo due to their lack of affinity.
 Mizo is thus used to include the people who share a common origin of migrating into present-day Mizoram.
-The main clans under the Mizo term are Hmâr, Lusei, Râlte, Chawngthu, Khawlhring, Vangchhe, Chawhte, Ngênte, Rawite, Khiangte, Paihtê, Renthlei, Tlau, Fânai, Lai, and other minor clans in certain cases of Thado, Suktê etc.
+The main tribes under the Mizo ethnicity are Hmâr, Lusei, Râlte, Vangchhia, Paihtê, Fânai, Lai, Thado, Suktê etc.

 There are as many as 17 clans of the Mizos and numerous subclans within them.
 These clans have their own dialects and customs, however the dialects differ little and it interchangeably understood.
-Duhlián ṭawng functions as the lingua franca of the Mizos.
+Mizo ṭawng/Duhlián ṭawng functions as the lingua franca of the Mizos.